rahulkmr1/remoteCMD/README.md

 # remoteCMD
 This code helps you to remotely run few bash commands on any linux system(incl Raspberry pi) with your Telegram Chat app. </br>
-You should have python library telepot installed #sudo pip install telepot
+You should have telepot python library installed *sudo pip install telepot* </br>
+And a telegram chat bot with its *token*.